10 Common Symptoms That Should Never Be Ignored

 1. Chest Pain Or Discomfort In The Upper Body

 Unlike the movies, most people with an heart attack don’t suddenly fall to the ground clutching their chest.
 Symptoms often come on slowly, and people may describe an uncomfortable pressure, squeezing, or pain in the center of the chest that lasts a few minutes, or goes away and comes back again.
 Sometimes the symptoms are felt more in the neck or in an arm.
 Women may be more likely to experience symptoms such as nausea or vomiting, back or jaw pain or shortness of breath.
 It is not uncommon for people suffering from a heart attack to break out into a cold sweat.

 2. The Worst Headache Of Your Life

-Almost one-half of the world’s population has some sort of headache disorder.
+Almost one-half of the world’s population has some type of headache disorder.
 That’s a lot of headaches.
 And trying to sort out dangerous headaches from minor headaches is a challenge faced by physicians every day.

 But there are a few “red flags” or warning signs that should be taken seriously, even if you suffer from headaches regularly.
 Call 911 or go to the ED if anybody describes their headache as “The worst headache of my life”, or if their headache is accompanied by other symptoms such as neck stiffness, personality changes or a loss in function of just one area of the body (such as an eyelid drooping, speech, or balance difficulties).